 Medicinal Chemistry Team Leader, Drug Discovery Unit

-With your experience gained in the Biotech/Pharma industry or similar, you will lead a talented team of chemists, set and monitor project objectives, and drive interactions between multiple disciplines, and use your experience of multiparameter optimisation to design new molecules to tackle major global diseases.
+With your experience gained working in biotech, pharma or academia/research institutes, you will lead a talented team of chemists, set and monitor project objectives, drive interactions between multiple disciplines, and use your experience of multiparameter optimisation to design new molecules to tackle major global diseases.

 Your primary responsibilities:

-- Work within interdisciplinary teams and actively contribute to drug discovery projects at all stages, ensuring key milestones and objectives are met.
+- Work within interdisciplinary teams and drive drug discovery projects at all stages, ensuring key milestones and objectives are met.

-- Lead hit validation/hit to lead/lead optimisation medicinal chemistry projects through the application of multiparameter optimisation, to identify suitable compounds demonstrating appropriate pharmaceutical properties and efficacy in appropriate disease models.
+- Lead hit validation/hit to lead/lead optimisation medicinal chemistry projects through applying multiparameter optimisation, to identify suitable compounds demonstrating appropriate pharmaceutical properties and efficacy in appropriate disease models.

-- Lead a team of medicinal chemists, setting individual objectives, supporting career development and monitoring performance.
+- Lead a medicinal chemistry team, setting objectives, supporting career development and monitoring performance.

 - Presenting summary data, key findings and conclusions to relevant individuals/groups.